World’s Best Golf Trip (UPDATED RANKINGS)

 So what of the Faraway fairways nomination then?
 The first thing to report is that Scotland in particular has a tradition of egalitarianism (more so than England).
 It would be wrong to suggest that golf is the ‘people’s game’, but it doesn’t carry the elitist label that applies south of the border.
 A ‘tour’ can be done, albeit things are far from straight-forward.
 Peak season windows where all courses juxtapose to fall in sequence are not exactly numerous, but they do exist.
 The challenge concerns blending visitor tee times to dovetail with manageable geography and transport solutions, but that’s where Faraway Fairways comes in.

 The only casualty Faraway Fairways incurred in our wanderlust was Royal Dornoch (we’re still working on it).
 The reason owes nothing to restrictive access, but rather remoteness instead.
 For now at least, we’ve invoked number 28, Carnoustie, as a replacement.
-With this in mind therefore, we feel that we’re pretty well on the money to suggest that Faraway Fairways have the best golf trip in the world.
+With this in mind therefore, we feel that we’re pretty well on the money to suggest that Faraway Fairways have the World’s best golf trip.
 Furthermore, we’ve done it at a price that would cost you less than two charity tee times at Shinnecock Hills.
 Finally, it’s also worth considering the possibility of playing this off-season, (an early Christmas present?).
 Sure there is an enhanced weather risk.
 This can be mitigated to some extent by using flexible hotel cancelation rates, but the price will fall by about 33%

 TO VIEW DETAILS FOR OF THE BEST GOLF TRIPS IN THE WORLD, CLICK THE IMAGE BELOW